Lord-Windy/asmjit/README.md

 CodeInfo contains much more information than just the target architecture.
 It can be configured to specify a base-address (or a virtual base-address in a linker terminology), which could be static (useful when you know the location of the target's machine code) or dynamic.
 AsmJit assumes dynamic base-address by default and relocates to a user-provided address on-demand.
 To be able to relocate to a user-provided address it needs to store some information about relocations, which is represented by `CodeHolder::RelocEntry`.
 Relocations are only required if you call external functions from the generated code that cannot be encoded by using a 32-bit displacement (X64 architecture doesn't provide 64-bit encodable displacement).

-Next example shows how to use a built-in virtual memory manager `VMemMgr` instead of using `JitRuntime` (just in case you want to use your own memory allocator) and how to relocate athe generated code into your own memory block - you can use your own virtual memory allocator if you need that, but that's OS specific and it's already provided by AsmJit, so we will use it as well.
+Next example shows how to use a built-in virtual memory manager `VMemMgr` instead of using `JitRuntime` (just in case you want to use your own memory allocator) and how to relocate the generated code into your own memory block - you can use your own virtual memory allocator if you need that, but that's OS specific and it's already provided by AsmJit, so we will use it as well.

 The following code is similar to the previous one, but implements a function working in both 32-bit and 64-bit environments: